 Animal Birth Control and Anti Rabies Vaccinations (ABC/ARV) for Stray Dogs is a programme supported by Animal Welfare Board of India through Government of India, Stray Dog Control Rules 2001.

-The Rules dictates Civic bodies to conduct Animal Birth Control and Anti-Rabies (ABC/ARV) programs for controlling Rabies and stray animal population.
-Recommended by the World Health Organisation, this is an effective measure to reduce stray animal population and Rabies especially in countries where there is external garbage that feeds and breeds stray dogs.
+The Rules mandates Civic bodies to conduct Animal Birth Control and Anti-Rabies Vaccination (ABC/ARV) programs to control Rabies and stray animal populations.
+It is also the safe and humane solution recommended by the World Health Organisation especially in countries where there is external garbage.